Omega-3 Fatty Acids: Essential Fats for Heart, Brain, and Beyond

 • Soybeans and tofu

-Types of Omega-3 Supplements
+Types of Omega-3 Supplements:

-Tips for Choosing a Quality Supplement
+Tips for Choosing Supplements:

-• Enteric-coated formulas may reduce “fish burps”
+• Enteric-coated capsules may reduce aftertaste

 Signs You May Not Be Getting Enough Omega-3s

-• Dry skin and brittle nails
+• Dry skin or brittle nails

 • Fatigue